nunit/nunit.analyzers/documentation/NUnit1032.md

 # NUnit1032

-## An IDisposable field should be Disposed in a TearDown method
+## An IDisposable field/property should be Disposed in a TearDown method

 | Topic    | Value
 | :--      | :--